 Are QROPS dead in Switzerland?

-Unfortunately QROPS are no longer an attractive proposition for expatriates looking to consolidate their UK pension assets and protect their wealth from the LTA (Life Time Allowance) Tax charge.
-As of today if you decide to QROPS your UK pensions while a resident in Switzerland you will have to pay a 25% tax charge to the HMRC.
+As a result in most cases, unfortunately QROPS are no longer an attractive proposition for expatriates looking to consolidate their UK pension assets and protect their wealth from the LTA (Life Time Allowance) Tax charge.
+As of the 9th March 2017, if you decide to QROPS your UK pensions while a resident in Switzerland you will have to pay a 25% tax charge to the HMRC.

 However, if you are working in Switzerland but are a resident in a neighbouring EU/EEA country such as France you will still be able to QROPS your UK pension assets.
-It looks as if the HMRC are trying to retain UK pension assets in the UK while at the same time trying to build bridges with the EU before filing article 50.
+It looked as if the HMRC are trying to retain UK pension assets in the UK while at the same time trying to build bridges with the EU before they filed article 50.

 The Overseas Transfer Charge will not apply where at least one of the following five exemptions applies:-